paritytech/license-scanner/README.md

 Instead of
-[overriding the detection for a single ID](#usage-detection-overrides-id), this field defines the **start** of IDs whose results should be overridden; that is, any IDs starting with the value of this field will be overridden by the specified result.
+[overriding the detection for a single ID](#usage-detection-overrides-id), this field defines the **start** of IDs whose results should be overridden; that is, any IDs starting with this field's value will be overridden by the specified `"result"`.
 This is usually useful for making an override apply to a whole directory or crate.

 For example, if you want to override the results for the **whole** `docs/`